bennettsf/BaskinRobins31/README.md

 # BaskinRobins31
-Using optimized recursion (memoization) to solve a number game.
+Using optimized recursion (memoization) to solve the number game Baskin Robins 31.

 ## Game Rules:
 - Players sit in a circle and take turns.